apereo/cas/docs/cas-server-documentation/developer/Contributor-Guidelines.md

 - [Start a discussion](https://apereo.github.io/cas/Mailing-Lists.html) with the project developers to see if your changeset can be accepted and maintained by project developer community.
 You are essentially asking strangers on the internet to take on the maintenance and management effort of the feature, potentially long after your interest in the project, idea, enhancement or even your employer has disappeared.
 Are they OK with managing and maintaining this enhancement on your behalf?
 Do they have time and interest, and do they find the idea appealing and useful for the larger community?
 - Start a discussion with the CAS user community to find sponsors, other users and collaborators to see who else might be interested to work on and use the feature.
 Does anybody else, other than your employer or customer, find this enhancement or change useful?
 Is anybody else serious-enough to collaborate with you to build, refine, test and ultimately deploy this change into production?
 Is anyone else available to potentially help you and the project with future contributions and the maintenance effort in subsequent CAS releases?

-If you visit someone's residence with the intention of installing a ready-mady swimming pool in the middle of the living room out of nowhere, you may want to give them a call first.
+If you visit someone's residence with the intention of installing a ready-mady swimming pool in the middle of the living room, you may want to give them a call first.
 They might be perfectly OK with it, but it would be practical to confirm first.

 <div class="alert alert-info">:information_source: <strong>Stop Coding</strong><p>Do not start a coding effort right away with the intention of submitting a pull request, if you do not have enough support and buy-in from the project maintainers and the user community.
 If you show up out of the blue with a large changeset without prior notice or discussion, your pull request will most likely
 remain stale for a long time and/or will eventually be closed.</p></div>